Don’t Be Sidelined by Exercise-Induced Asthma

 What’s the link between asthma and exercise?

 Physical activity can bring on an asthma attack called exercise-induced asthma (EIA).
-Experts say 90 percent of people dealing with chronic asthma also experience EIA.
+Experts say 90 percent of people dealing with chronic asthma also go through EIA.
 Symptoms include chest tightness, shortness of breath, coughing and wheezing.
-These symptoms may occur within the first few minutes of exercise or right after stopping a workout.
+These symptoms may happen within the first few minutes of exercise or right after stopping a workout.
 They can last for an hour or longer, and may lead to an asthma attack.

 Are some exercises more likely to cause an attack?